driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 Version control is mendatory for any project, but especially when wanting to create a pipeline that can be used in a production environment. without it, you would 100% run into problems.

-Here I pasted some snippets of the version controlling I used in this project.
+here I pasted some snippers of the version control I used in this project.

-### 7.2.1 Training model version
+#### 7.2.1 Training model version

-When training the model, the name is set using github.sha and github.run_id, this ensures that each model has a unique name, and that the model can be traced back to the commit and run that created it.
+when training the model, the name is set using github.sha and github.run_id, this ensures that each model has a unique name, and that the model can be traced back to the commit and run that created it.

 ```yaml
 - name: Execute Azure ML Script